Agnes Metcalfe

-Agnes Edith Metcalfe (2 March 1870 – 6 November 1923) was a British headteacher, author, and active suffragist.
+Agnes Edith Metcalfe (2 March 1870 – 6 October 1923) was a British headteacher, author, and active suffragist.
 In 1905, she was appointed headteacher at one of the first four county council secondary schools at Sydenham.

 Early life and career

 Agnes Edith Metcalfe was born in Wisbech, Cambridgeshire in 1870, the daughter of Frank Metcalfe and Judith Hopkinson.
+Through her father, Agnes was a great-great-niece of William Skrimshire and Fenwick Skrimshire.
+She was also a distant relative of John Francis Metcalfe and Nicholas Copeman.
 She was educated at Cheltenham Ladies’ College, obtaining a Bachelor of Science degree in 1892 as an external student of the University of London.

 Metcalfe became a teacher at Cheltenham, and grew increasingly interested in the higher education of women.
 She prepared a paper on the secondary education of girls in France, published by the Board of Education.
 In 1897, she became headteacher of Stroud Green School in North London.

 In 1905, she was appointed the first headteacher of one of the first four County Council Secondary Schools, Sydenham County Council School.
 Metcalfe remained there for just over two years, until her appointment in December 1907 as an Inspector of the Board of Education.
 By 1913, she was described as an "ex.
 H.M.I."